strimzi/proposals/050-unidirectional-topic-operator.md

 * The existing bidirectional Topic Operator would be deprecated and removed once ZooKeeper-based clusters are no longer supported.
 * A new unidirectional Topic Operator would be provided as a replacement, which users could migrate to before ZooKeeper-based clusters are no longer supported.
 * The schema of `KafkaTopic` would change
-* The schema of `Kafka` would also change, to support deployment of the new operator, but the details of that are not defined in thisproposal.
+* The schema of `Kafka` would also change, to support deployment of the new operator, but the details of that are not defined in this proposal.
 * The CRD changes would be relfected in the `api` module.

 ## Compatibility